PelionIoT/build-pelion-edge/README.md

-# Build environment for Pelion gateway firmware
+# Build environment for Pelion OS Edge firmware

-This repo contains a set of instructions (this README) and some scripts for building the Pelion gateway firmware image.
+This repo contains a set of instructions (this README) and some scripts for building the Pelion OS Edge firmware image.
-When used in conjuction with the [Repo Manifest](https://github.com/ARMmbed/manifest-gateway-ww) repository, it automates the complete [Yocto build instructions](https://github.com/ARMmbed/meta-gateway-ww/blob/master/BUILD.md).
+When used in conjuction with the [Repo Manifest](https://github.com/armpelionedge/manifest-pelion-os-edge) repository, it automates the complete [Yocto build instructions](https://github.com/armpelionedge/meta-pelion-os-edge/blob/master/BUILD.md).

 The README assumes that the poky repo is cloned in the same directory as this repo.
 For example:

     ~/build/
-        wigwag-build-env/
+        build-env/
         poky/

 If you cloned the poky repo at a different location, or named the repo a different name, you will need to modify the POKY variable in the Makefile or define the POKY in your shell environment.